We are going to see family friends today so I dug this gem from the archives and updated it!

 White Space is not Your Enemy (this book is the best for wannabe page designers, graphic designers and web designers!)
 Seriously, white space allows the eye of the reader to rest between text, graphics, pictures etc. Just space your page elements wisely.
 P.S. white space doesn’t have to be white.

 2. Centering everything

 Centered body text says one thing about your design: amateur.
 I made this mistake loooooads of times when I started designing and when I started blogging.
 Tip: Align any body text to the left.

 3. Too many colors

 Especially when designing your media kit, stick to 1-2 colors at most (your brand colors work best).
-Using too many colors makes your layout busy.
+Using too many colors makes your layout busy and distracting.